– $10,000 Grant Will Enhance Pixie’s Veterinary Assistance Program –

-Portland, OR (June 16, 2014) – The Pixie Project (@ThePixieProject) announced today that they have received a $7500.00 grant from the Banfield Charitable Trust.
-The funds will be used to enhance The Pixie Project’s Veterinary Assistance Program.
+Portland, OR (June 26, 2015) – The Pixie Project announced today that they received a $10,000 grant from the Banfield Charitable Trust.
+The funds from this grant will be used to enhance the Pixie Project’s Veterinary Assistance Program.

-In addition to their work as an animal adoption center, The Pixie Project provides veterinary services to Portland’s low income and homeless communities at The Scott Wainner Pixie Care Clinic.
-This grant will help ensure that The Pixie Project can provide these services on a regular basis for the rest of 2014.
-It will help cover the costs of surgical supplies, veterinarian technicians and the occasional veterinarian when volunteer veterinarians are not available.
-Services will range from emergency care, such as stitches and amputations, as well as basic veterinary care, including teeth extractions and tumor removal.
-They will also provide preventative care.
+In addition to their work as an animal rescue and adoption center, the Pixie Project provides affordable veterinary services to Portland’s low-income and homeless residents at the Scott Wainner Pixie Care Clinic.
+This grant will help to ensure that the Pixie Project can continue to provide these services to those who need them most.
+Grant funding will help to cover to cost of veterinarians and veterinary technicians, the cost of surgical supplies, and medications.

 The Pixie Project offers support for local over-crowded under-funded county shelters by bringing animals into Pixie’s family friendly adoption center and matching them with forever families.
-Pixie also offers free and low cost veterinary services including spay and neuter surgeries for the pets of Portland homeless and low-income communities.
+Pixie also offers low-cost veterinary services including spay and neuter surgeries for the pets of Portland homeless and low-income residents.